Library of Alexandria: Historical background

 The Library of Alexandria was not the first library of its kind.
 A long tradition of libraries existed in both Greece and in the ancient Near East.
 The earliest recorded archive of written materials comes from the ancient Sumerian city-state of Uruk in around 3400 BC, when writing had only just begun to develop.
 Scholarly curation of literary texts began in around 2500 BC.
 The later kingdoms and empires of the ancient Near East had long traditions of book collecting.
 The ancient Hittites and Assyrians had massive archives containing records written in many different languages.
 The most famous library of the ancient Near East was the Library of Ashurbanipal in Nineveh, founded in the seventh century BC by the Assyrian king Ashurbanipal (ruled 668–c.
 627 BC).
 A large library also existed in Babylon during the reign of Nebuchadnezzar II (c.
 605–c.
 562 BC).
-In Greece, the Athenian tyrant Peisistratos was said to have founded the first major public library in the sixth century BC.
-It was out of this mixed heritage of both Greek and Near Eastern book collections that the idea for the Library of Alexandria was born.
+In Greece, the Athenian tyrant Pisistratus was said to have founded the first major public library in the sixth century BC.
+It was out of this mixed heritage of both Greek and Near Eastern book collections that the idea for the Library of Alexandria may have been born through Alexander.

-Following the death of Alexander the Great in 323 B.C., there was a power grab for his empire among his top-ranking officers.
-The empire was divided into three: the Antigonids dynasty controlled Greece; the Seleucids, who had their capitals at Antioch and Seleucia, controlled large areas of Asia Minor, Syria, and Mesopotamia; and the Ptolemies controlled Egypt with Alexandria as its capital.
+Following the death of Alexander the Great in 323 BC, there was a power grab for his empire among his top-ranking officers.
+The empire was divided into three: the Antigonid dynasty controlled Greece; the Seleucid dynasty, who had their capitals at Antioch and Seleucia, controlled large areas of Asia Minor, Syria, and Mesopotamia; and the Ptolemaic dynasty controlled Egypt with Alexandria as its capital.
 The Macedonian kings who succeeded Alexander the Great as rulers of the Near East wanted to promote Hellenistic culture and learning throughout the known world.
-Historian Roy MacLeod calls this "a programme of cultural imperialism."
 These rulers, therefore, had a vested interest in collecting and compiling information from both the Greeks and the far more ancient kingdoms of the Near East.
 Libraries enhanced a city's prestige, attracted scholars, and provided practical assistance in ruling and governing the kingdom.
 Eventually, for these reasons, every major Hellenistic urban center would have a royal library.
 The Library of Alexandria, however, was unprecedented because of the scope and scale of the Ptolemies' ambitions; unlike their predecessors and contemporaries, the Ptolemies wanted to produce a repository of all knowledge.
-To support this endeavor, they were well positioned as Egypt was the ideal habitat for the papyrus plant, which provided a monopoly on materials needed to amass their knowledge repository.
+To support this endeavor, they were well positioned as Egypt was the ideal habitat for the papyrus plant, which provided an abundant supply of materials needed to amass their knowledge repository.